slowernews/wisdom-tldr/README.md

 ===
 ###On peers

-Keep your friends for friendship, but work with the skilled and competent.
+Keep your friends for friendship but work with the skilled and competent.

 > *'If you're the smartest in the room, you're in the wrong room.'*